team-decent/decent-bench/docs/source/developer.rst

 Commit Messages
 ---------------
-To keep the git history easy to follow and to encourage well-scoped PRs, we follow certain rules for commit messages when merging into main.
+To keep the git history easy to follow, encourage well-scoped PRs, and facilitate changelog writing and versioning, we follow certain rules for commit messages when merging pull requests into main.
 Each message uses this template:

 .. code-block:: bash
     :caption: Template